faithvoid/plugin.music.cortanampris/README.md

 ![](screenshots/2.jpg)

 ### How to Use:
+- Download the latest release .zip
-- Copy "default.py" to "Q:/scripts/cortanaMPRIS"
+- Copy the "cortanaMPRIS" folder to "Q:/plugins/music/"
-- Copy "server.py" anywhere on your system, and run it with "python server.py" (this is currently only for Linux users, sorry!)
+- Copy "server.py" anywhere on your system, and run it with "python server.py" (this is currently only for Linux users, sorry!).
+Requires the requests & pillow Python libraries.
+- Run the server, then launch the add-on and you should automatically be connected!
+If that doesn't work, you can go into the add-on settings in XBMC via the context menu and manually specify an IP address to connect to.
 - Listen to a track on your system, and watch as a notification pops up with the full track information and cover art!

 # Bugs: